 Frequently Asked Questions

-Open access means free reading to users, but it is not without costs: submission systems, editorial processes – including organization of peer review –, production editing, typesetting, tagging, indexing, hosting on servers, archiving, and marketing etc. all cost money.
-The article publication charge (APC) is the contribution paid to help cover these costs.
+Open Access means free reading to users, but it is not without costs: submission systems, editorial processes – including organization of peer review –, production editing, typesetting, tagging, indexing, hosting on servers, archiving, and marketing etc. all cost money.
+The article processing charge (APC) is the contribution paid to help cover these costs.
 The APC would have to be paid upon acceptance of the author's manuscript or via alternative arrangements with institutions and funders.

 APCs vary from journal to journal.
-Please check the author instructions on each journal homepage to find out how much it costs to have an article published open access.
+Please check the author instructions on each journal homepage to find out how much it costs to have an article published Open Access.